CAREER GUIDE

 • Step 1: Pass the ECS Health, Safety and Environmental Assessment if you have not already.
 This is a computer-based test available at test centres nationwide.

-• Step 2: Gather your qualification certificates — NVQ Level 3, C&G 2382, AM2 certificate, and any additional qualifications for Gold Card.
+• Step 2: Gather your qualification certificates — NVQ Level 3, C&G 2382, AM2 certificate, and any additional qualifications for the Approved Electrician grading.

 • Step 3: Apply online through the JIB/ECS website.
 Upload scanned copies of your certificates, provide a passport-style photo, and pay the application fee.